 Industry analysts from Morgan Stanley, Bank of America, and the Space Foundation have converged on a remarkable projection: the global space economy could reach $1.8 trillion by 2035.
 That represents nearly a tripling of today's market in just ten years.
 Where does that growth come from?

 Satellite broadband is the single largest growth driver.
-Starlink already serves over 4 million subscribers and is on track for significant expansion.
-Amazon's Project Kuiper, OneWeb (now part of Eutelsat), and Telesat's Lightspeed constellation will add competitive capacity.
-Analysts estimate satellite broadband alone could be a $100 billion annual market by 2035, up from roughly $5 billion today.
+Starlink already serves approximately 10 million subscribers as of early 2026, more than doubling from 4 million in early 2024, and is on track for further expansion.
+Amazon's Project Kuiper began operational deployments in 2025, OneWeb (now part of Eutelsat, which received a French government recapitalization raising the state's stake to 29% in 2025) continues to add capacity, and Telesat's Lightspeed and AST SpaceMobile's BlueBird constellation are actively launching.
+Analysts estimate satellite broadband alone could be a $100 billion annual market by 2035, up from roughly $15 billion today.

 In-space manufacturing and services represent a nascent but potentially transformative sector.
 Companies like Varda Space Industries are already manufacturing pharmaceutical crystals in microgravity, and the potential applications in fiber optics, semiconductors, and advanced materials are vast.
 Space-based solar power, while still in early development, could eventually become a multi-hundred-billion dollar industry.

 Space tourism and habitation is transitioning from novelty to industry.
 Axiom Space is building commercial modules for the International Space Station with plans for a standalone commercial station.
-Vast is developing the Haven-1 station.
-Blue Origin and Virgin Galactic serve the suborbital tourism market.
+Vast is racing toward the launch of its Haven-1 station on a Falcon 9.
+Voyager Technologies, which IPO'd on the NYSE in mid-2025, is developing the Starlab station with international partners.
+Blue Origin continues suborbital tourism flights, while Virgin Galactic suspended VSS Unity flights in 2024 to focus on its Delta-class vehicles.
 By 2035, multiple commercial space stations could be operational, hosting tourists, researchers, and manufacturers.

 National security space spending is accelerating across multiple countries.
 The United States Space Force budget has grown every year since the service's establishment in 2019.
 China's military space investments are expanding rapidly.
 The proliferation of space-based reconnaissance, communications, and missile warning systems across allied nations (Japan, South Korea, Australia, European NATO members) will drive tens of billions in additional government spending.